oVirt/ovirt-site/source/feature/detailedhostpmmultipleagents.html.md

 **No Secondary Agent**
 If no Power Management is defined , the Stop/Start scenarios works without a change.
 For example, the Restart scenario is:

        Send a Stop command
-       Wait for status 'off'
+       Wait for status 'off' [1]
-         (controlled by FenceStopStatusDelayBetweenRetriesInSec,FenceStopStatusRetries configuration values)
        Send a Start command
-       Wait for status 'on'
+       Wait for status 'on' [2]
-         (controlled by FenceStartStatusDelayBetweenRetriesInSec,FenceStartStatusRetries configuration values)

 If a secondary agent is defined
  **Sequential**:
  Send a Stop command to Primary agent

-       Wait for status 'off'
+       Wait for status 'off' [1]
-         (controlled by FenceStopStatusDelayBetweenRetriesInSec,FenceStopStatusRetries configuration values)
-       If Stop failed Send a Stop command to Secondary agent and wait for status 'off' Send a Start command to Primary agent
+       If Stop failed
+          Send a Stop command to Secondary agent and wait for status 'off' Send a Start command to Primary agent
-       Wait for status 'on'
+       Wait for status 'on' [2]
-         (controlled by FenceStartStatusDelayBetweenRetriesInSec,FenceStartStatusRetries configuration values)
-       If Start failed Send a Start command to Secondary agent and wait for status 'on'
+       If Start failed
+          Send a Start command to Secondary agent and wait for status 'on'

 **Concurrent**:

-       Send a Stop command to Primary and Secondary agents Wait for status 'off' on both Primary and Secondary agents (controlled by FenceStopStatusDelayBetweenRetriesInSec,FenceStopStatusRetries configuration values)
-       Send a Start command to Primary and Secondary agents Wait for status 'on' on either  Primary or Secondary agent (controlled by FenceStartStatusDelayBetweenRetriesInSec,FenceStartStatusRetries configuration values)
+       Send a Stop command to Primary and Secondary agents Wait for status 'off' on both Primary and Secondary agents[1] Send a Start command to Primary and Secondary agents Wait for status 'on' on either  Primary or Secondary agent[2]

+[1] Controlled by FenceStopStatusDelayBetweenRetriesInSec,FenceStopStatusRetries configuration values
+[2] Controlled by FenceStartStatusDelayBetweenRetriesInSec,FenceStartStatusRetries configuration values

 ### User Experience